aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 ## Setting a device as not deployed

-You can provision configurations for an entire network topology while flagging specific devices as undeployed by setting the host-level variable `is_deployed: false`.
+You can provision configurations for an entire network topology while marking specific devices as undeployed by setting the host-level variable `is_deployed: false`.

 This setting does not affect the configuration generation roles (`eos_designs`, `eos_cli_config_gen`), which will still build the complete intended configuration for all devices.
 However, behavior during deployment depends on the role used:

-- The `eos_config_deploy_eapi` role will ignore this flag and attempt to push the configuration to every device.
+- The `eos_config_deploy_eapi` role will ignore this setting and attempt to push the configuration to every device.
-- The `cv_deploy` role will respect this flag and skip any device marked as `is_deployed: false`, not attempting to configure it via CloudVision.
+- The `cv_deploy` role will respect this setting and skip any device marked as `is_deployed: false`, not attempting to configure it via CloudVision.

 This practice can create validation challenges.
-Active, deployed devices will still have configurations for interfaces and BGP sessions pointing to the undeployed, non-existent neighbor, causing test failures by the `anta_runner` role.
+Active, deployed devices will still have configurations for interfaces and BGP sessions pointing to the undeployed neighbor, causing test failures by the `anta_runner` role.

 To maintain a clean operational state and ensure validation tests pass on the active devices, AVD enables the following variables by default:

-- `shutdown_interfaces_towards_undeployed_peers: true`: Automatically adds a `shutdown` command to any interface on a deployed device that connects to an undeployed peer.
-This ensures the ANTA `VerifyInterfacesStatus` test passes, as an administratively shutdown interface is considered a valid state.
+- `shutdown_interfaces_towards_undeployed_peers: true`: On deployed devices, this will add a `shutdown` command to the interfaces connected to undeployed devices.
+This ensures the ANTA interface and LLDP tests will be skipped for those interfaces.
-- `shutdown_bgp_towards_undeployed_peers: true`: Adds a `shutdown` command to the BGP neighbor configuration for an undeployed peer.
-This administratively disables the session, preventing BGP validation failures for that neighbor relationship.
+- `shutdown_bgp_towards_undeployed_peers: true`: On deployed devices, this will add a `shutdown` command to the BGP neighbor configuration towards undeployed devices.
+This ensures the ANTA BGP tests will be skipped for those neighbors.

 !!! note
     `anta_runner` will also **automatically skip all tests** for devices that are themselves marked as `is_deployed: false`.